California GOP lawmaker switches parties, criticizes Trump

 - The man who stood behind Trump VIEW

+“As the Republican Party has drifted further right, I and my votes have shifted to the left,” he added.
+“Over the years I’ve often been at odds with the Republican Party, and even when the GOP disrespected and ignored me, I crossed the aisle to vote for my values.”

-He has sometimes voted with Democrats on environmental and human services legislation.
-His defection gives Democrats an overwhelming 61 votes in the 80-member Assembly.
+He has voted with Democrats particularly on environmental and human services legislation.
+Democratic Assembly Speaker Anthony Rendon of Lakewood praised Maienschein for holding views “that are consistent with the majority of Californians.”

+His defection gives Democrats 61 votes in the 80-member Assembly, well over the supermajority they need to increase taxes, overturn vetoes and take other actions without Republican votes.

-He won re-election by 607 votes in November.
-Assembly Republican Leader Marie Waldron called him a “turncoat” who switched for political expediency.
+Maienschein won re-election by 607 votes — less than half a percentage point — in November.
+Assembly Republican Leader Marie Waldron, who represents the city of Escondido near San Diego, accused him of switching parties for political expediency.

+Maienschein decided “his political future depended on becoming a turncoat,” she said in a statement accusing him of “running way from the fight.”

+She added: “Unfortunately some people run for office simply because they want a job, regardless of political philosophy.”